The New 65

-Bodies of Evidence is an effort to explain why that is, based upon various forms of evidence.
+This website is an effort to explain what that means, based upon various forms of evidence.
 It is intended to open your eyes and your mind to what is possible, and inspire you to make good lifestyle choices.

 People are living longer because of advances in technology and long-term care -- not because their bodies are in excellent condition.

 We are all aging; but, how we age is up to us.
-Our bodies are evidence of the lifestyle choices we have made -- good or bad.
+That's wonderful news!
+Our bodies are evidence of the lifestyle choices that we make or have made -- good or bad.

 I found myself motivated to do some free weights by the well-stated fact that my health is a result of my choices. -- Fred